raxysstudios/yaziv/README.md

 Test your conversions live at [yaziv.raxys.app/editor](https://yaziv.raxys.app/editor)

-## 🔄 How Conversion Works
+## 🔄 How It Works

-Uses a **hub-and-spoke model**: All conversions go through a central script.
+The system uses a **hub-and-spoke model** where all conversions flow through a central script.

-**Example**: For Abaza, Cyrillic serves as the central script
+**Example with Abaza:**
+- Central script: Cyrillic (most complete)
-- Conversion path: `Latin → Cyrillic → IPA`
+- Conversion: `Latin → Cyrillic → IPA`
-- Choose the most complete/unambiguous script as central
+- Any script can convert to any other through the hub

 ## 🤝 Contributing Languages